Eggs - Almost a Complete Food

 Cooking damages valuable, vision enhancing, bioflavanoid nutrients - such as lutein and zeaxanthin present in egg yolks.

-There is no difference nutritionally, in flavor or naturalness - Hens with white feathers lay white eggs; hens with reddish brown feathers lay brown eggs.
+There is no difference nutritionally, in flavor or naturalness - Hens with white feathers lay white eggs; hens with reddish brown feathers lay reddish-brown eggs.

 To alleviate the contaminant danger of eating raw eggs (E.g. Salmonella), eggs are pasteurized in the shell by a patented process - heating them in warm water at tightly controlled temperatures for about an hour.
 Pasteurized eggs taste and cook the same as a quality farm-fresh egg.